UIUC-iSchool-DataViz/spring2019online/week13/lecture13.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pfiHFqnPLZ4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 notes:

+you can note if you try to follow the 15 or 30 FPS (frames per second) with your eye you see that it is jumpy

 24 fps is considered the absolute minimum necessary frequency so that people don't perceive individual frames.

 48 fps is widely considered so fast the human eye can't perceive any separation at all - but 60 fps is safer.